Canon's 5D Mark IV harnesses a new 30.4 MP sensor and capable of 4K video recording.

-Judging from the test images above and the few thousand sample images I put through the camera during my testing, I can see a difference in the noise levels compared to its predecessor.
+Judging from the test images above and the few thousand sample images I put through the camera during my testing, I can see a difference in the low light performance compared to its predecessor.
 The 5D Mark IV is at least a stop cleaner with subtle noise creeping in at 6400 and worsening slightly at 12,800 though still usable especially with a hint of noise reduction in post.

 Once you reach 25,600 and 32,000, the noise levels are not terrible.
 In a professional setting, I would not plan to deliver anything shot above 12,800 unless it was under certain conditions where it was 100% necessary.
 Most will be shooting with a flash or strobe in low-light cases so staying below 12,800 shouldn't be an issue as you still can take in plenty of light.

 The autofocus performance from my testing was similar to the 5D Mark III when it comes to speed and accuracy though it did perform better in low-lit situations.